It’s that time of year again! The leaves are changing color, the air is getting colder, and Christmas is just around the corner.

 This reimagining of the holiday classic tale follows a dysfunctional family who unleashes an ancient beast that preys on naughty children when their lack of Christmas spirit reaches its peak.

-Told from the viewpoint of young Max (Emjay Anthony) and his family members, including Toni Collette and Adam Scott as Mom and Dad, Krampus puts a truly horrific spin on how one family can come together in the face of terrorizing odds.
+Told from the viewpoint of young Max (Emjay Anthony) and his family members, including Toni Collette and Adam Scott as Mom and Dad, Krampus puts a truly horrific spin on how one whole family can come together in the face of terrorizing odds.

 The 2015 Christmas horror film has been lauded as having brilliant practical effects and delivering consistent thrills, so if you want some spooky cheer this season, check out Krampus.